I have been hurt. You have been hurt. We’ve all been hurt. But how do you respond to hurt in a Christian way?

 Now, Jesus had very good reason to be turning over tables at the Temple – the sellers’ and money changers’ tables were blocking Gentiles from being able to pray.

-But all too often before I knew this verse, I thought of Jesus as only meek and humble.
+But all too often before I delved into that scripture, I considered Jesus to be mostly meek and humble.
 While those characteristics are true of Jesus, He was also very strong.
 He stood up for what was right and justly.
 The verses from Matthew 21 are proof of that.

 And since I receive all of my power from Jesus, that means I can be strong, too.
 And so can you.